 Camping and Fishing in Massachusetts

-To have a smooth camping and fishing experience in Massachusetts, you need to check over your rig to make sure that you have everything you need.
+To have a smooth camping and fishing experience in Massachusetts, you’ll want to check over your rig to make sure that you have everything you need.
 Ensure that you have the right fishing gear, and pack the tackle box with lures and baits that are attractive to all fish species.
 Keep in mind that you could get wet, especially if you try fly-fishing.
-For this reason, it’s a good idea to pack clothes that can dry quickly and more clothes than you think that you need.
+It’s a good idea to pack moisture-wicking clothes that can dry quickly.